Which is Most Likely the Mechanism That Drives the Current to Continue to Circulate

 One way to estimate the effect of the THC is to switch it off in coupled climate models (by adding a lot of freshwater to the northern Atlantic), and compare the surface climate before and after switching it off.
 Roughly, this leads to a cooling with a maximum of ~10K over the Nordic Seas (e.g., [12, 17]).
 The maximum tends to occur near the sea ice margin due to the ice albedo effect.
 Unfortunately, the details of this cooling are model-dependent: one model shows cooling up to 22K in annual mean and 33K in winter ([18]).
 Models also differ in how widespread the cooling is: most tend to affect temperatures over land in northwestern Europe (Scandinavia, Britain) by several degrees, others show strong cooling further west affecting Canada ([19]).

-Deviations are shown in degree C. Based on NCAR surface air temperature climatology, reproduced from [20].
+| Figure 3.
+Deviation of surface air temperature from zonal mean.
+Deviations are shown in degree C. Based on NCAR surface air temperature climatology, reproduced from [20]. |

 History of the THC